taxintt/mkdocs-action-sample/README.md

 # study-wiki

 ## Abstract
-This is a sample of Github Actions for deploying mkdocs document.
+This is a sample repository for deploying document(mkdocs).

+## Tools
+-